-Best flash drives for backing up your iPhone
+Best Flash Drives for Backing up your iPhone in 2018

 The free app that you can download and use with the SanDisk iXpand mobile flash drive also has the option to automatically back up all photos and videos from your iPhone's camera roll whenever it's connected, so all you have to do is plug it in, wait a few seconds, and you're good to go!

-While potentially not the prettiest looking flash drive – and apparently its design makes things a bit awkward if you're trying to lay it down flat on a desk – the SanDisk iXpand is a reliable little tool that comes in four different sized: 16GB, 32GB, and 128GB.
+While potentially not the prettiest looking flash drive – and apparently its design makes things a bit awkward if you're trying to lay it down flat on a desk – the SanDisk iXpand is a reliable little tool that comes in four different sized: 16GB, 32GB, and 128GB ranging from $100 to $130 depending on the size.

 iDiskk MFI certified flash drive